-Of the scores of things that have an effect on blood sugars such as basal, bolus, food, weather, illness, different types of exercise, stress, among lots others, women with diabetes have one more variable to deal with - menstruation.
+Of the scores of things that have an effect on blood sugars such as basal, bolus, food, weather, illness (read the sick day management guide), different types of exercise, stress, among lots others, women with diabetes have one more variable to deal with - menstruation.
 While I have been a type one diabetic for over two decades, I realized only a few years ago by observing myself and reading up that female hormones have a considerable effect on glycemic variability.

 I always believed that my periods had no role to play in my rollercoaster of blood sugars all these years.
 I couldn't be more wrong.
 Once I transitioned to the low carb way of eating, the law of small numbers automatically eliminated a ton of variables, making it easier to pin point what factors were really affecting my BG.
 For a lot of women, low carb has also regulated their cycles (I already had a fairly regular cycle so there wasn't much change there in my case)

 As it is, menstruation has been a much ignored and socially unacceptable topic to discuss in the Indian context over the years.
 It is either considered a time of impurity and exclusion from social or religious gatherings or at the other end of the spectrum, in some cultures it is a time for celebration on account of a young woman's first period.
 The problematic part in my opinion, is that menstruation is usually not taken for what it is - a biological process.
 Nothing more, nothing less.
 Women underplay as well as hesitate to discuss their menstrual health issues openly and a lot of women do not even know the basics of their own anatomy, partly even because of the dismal levels of education and discussions on such topics in schools, which are divided, gendered and far from inclusive.
 A lot of families are hesitant to talk about these so called 'uncomfortable issues' too.